Ximena Cid: Outreach work

 Over her career, Cid has been member of the American Physical Society's Forum on Diversity and Inclusion; has served on American Association of Physics Teacher's diversity committees; and has continued to work with the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS), of which she is a lifetime member.
 She has also served on the board of the National Society of Hispanic Physicists (NSHP).
 While on the board, she organized the Día de la Física (Day of Physics) to engage and support Latinx and Indigenous students.

 In 2017, Cid joined a five-year collaboration between NASA Heliophysics Education Consortium (NASA HEC) and the American Association of Physics Teachers as a partner in efforts to develop research-based instructional materials.
 The group, based at Temple University, created a first-year curriculum related to the 2017 solar eclipse that was used in a summer program for students.

-Cid, along with Sophia Cisneros organized an "Indigenous in Physics" meeting at the SACNAS annual conference in 2017.
-In 2020, along with Brittany Kamai, Franklin Dollar, Corey Gray, and other physicists, Cid helped launch the Society for Indigenous Physicists.
+Cid organized an "Indigenous in Physics" meeting at the SACNAS annual conference in 2017.
+In 2020, along with Brittany Kamai, Franklin Dollar, Corey Gray, and other physicists, Cid helped launch the Society of Indigenous Physicists.
 The same year, Cid also helped lead the #ShutDownSTEM, #ShutDownAcademia, and #Strike4BlackLives protests to address anti-Black racism in academia and STEM fields.